 Health Care, Manufacturing, and Transportation and Warehousing sectors align with priority industry sectors identified in the GO Virginia Region 8 Economic Growth and Diversification Plan, which covers the same geographic area as LWDA 4.
-In a survey of 156 employers in LWDA 4, conducted by Camoin Associates in 2017 for the development of the GO Virginia Region 8 Growth and Diversification Plan, employers identified analytics, problem solving, critical thinking, decision making, dependability, and ability to communicate as challenging skills to find when recruiting.
-In a 2019 study of the manufacturing sector in LWDA 4 commissioned by the SVWDB and conducted by Thomas P. Miller and Associates as part of the American Apprenticeship Initiative grant, employers identified the same basic work skills identified in the Go Virginia study as difficult or very difficult to find.
-Employer focus groups conducted in 2020 by SVWDB for strategic planning purposes, validated that essential work ready skills, as well as executive functioning skills, are lacking in the workforce.
-To address the need to develop a workforce pipeline with the work ready and executive functioning skills consistently identified by employers as lacking in the workforce, the SVWDB has prioritized implementing a system-wide approach to developing the essential work ready skills and executive functioning skills employers require for the current and future workplace.
-(Source: GO Virginia Region 8 Economic Growth and Diversification Plan, State of the Manufacturing Workforce Study 2019-2020, SVWDB Strategic Plan 2020-2022)
+In a survey of 156 employers in LWDA 4, conducted by Camoin Associates in 2017 for the development of the GO Virginia Region 8 Growth and Diversification Plan, employers identified analytics, problemsolving, critical thinking, decision-making, dependability, and ability to communicate as challenging skills to find when recruiting.
+In a 2019 study of the manufacturing sector in LWDA 4, commissioned by the SVWDB and conducted by Thomas P. Miller and Associates as part of the American Apprenticeship Initiative grant, employers identified the same basic work skills identified in the Go Virginia study as difficult or very difficult to find.
+Employer focus groups conducted in 2020 by SVWDB for strategic planning purposes validated that essential workready skills, and executive functioning skills are lacking in the workforce.
+To address the need to develop a workforce pipeline with the work-ready and executive functioning skills consistently identified by employers as lacking in the workforce, the SVWDB has prioritized implementing a system-wide approach to developing the essential work-ready skills and executive functioning skills employers require for the current and future workplace.

-Employment Requirements in In-Demand Industry Sectors and Occupations median annual wage), and Maintenance and Repair Workers, General (\$37,411 median annual wage).
+Employment Requirements in In-Demand Industry Sectors and Occupations

+Job postings for construction occupations in LWDA 4 for the 30-day period ending January 3, 2021, show 581 jobs posted by 255 employers.
+Top in-demand construction occupations identified through employment ads were Construction Laborers (\$27,224 median annual wage), First-line Supervisors of Construction Trades and Extraction Workers (\$58,852 median annual wage), and Maintenance and Repair Workers, General (\$37,411 median annual wage).
 Certifications required in construction job openings include Driver's License, CDL, project management, and Certified Technology Specialist - Installation (CTS-1).
-Ability to lift up to 100 lbs., using ladders, mechanical aptitude, and use of a tape measure were the primary hard skills identified in the job postings for construction workers.
-Soft skill requirements for construction occupations include communications, team player, self-motivated, reliability, problem solving, detail oriented, customer service and organization.
+The ability to lift up to 100 lbs., using ladders, mechanical aptitude and use of a tape measure was the primary hard skills identified in the job postings for construction workers.
+Soft skill requirements for construction occupations include communication, team player, self-motivated, reliability, problem-solving, detail-oriented, customer service, and organization.